 Treatment / Management

-For patients with severe vitamin D deficiency, below is a possible dosing approach:
+For patients with severe vitamin D deficiency, a possible dosing approach is as follows:

-- 50,000 IU of ergocalciferol (vitamin D2) or cholecalciferol (vitamin D3) orally 1 day per week for 8 to 12 weeks, followed by
+- 50,000 IU (international units) ergocalciferol (vitamin D2) or cholecalciferol (vitamin D3) orally 1 day per week for 8 to 12 weeks, followed by

 Differential Diagnosis

 Primary hyperparathyroidism should present with hypophosphatemia, increased bone alkaline phosphatase, and increased zones of uptake.
 However, it usually presents with hypercalcemia, which is atypical in osteomalacia.
-In renal osteodystrophy, hyperphosphatemia, rather than hypophosphatemia, is typically observed.
+In renal osteodystrophy, hyperphosphatemia, rather than hypophosphatemia, is most frequently observed.

 Prognosis

 Osteomalacia is a preventable metabolic bone disorder.
-Most cases are related to vitamin D deficiency, so they can usually be treated appropriately and cured.
-If other clinical factors have contributed to the development of osteomalacia, then treatment will need to be tailored and adjusted as necessary.
+Most cases are related to vitamin D deficiency, so they can usually be treated appropriately and even considered cured.
+If other clinical factors have contributed to the development of osteomalacia, then treatment will need to be tailored and adjusted as necessary depending on the other findings.

-Once identified and an appropriate treatment plan is in place, lab values may begin to normalize within weeks of initiation.
+Once identified and an appropriate treatment plan is in place, laboratory values may begin to normalize within weeks of initiation.
 Symptom improvement is also appreciable in a similar period.
 Patients will require interval lab monitoring after starting therapy.
-Overall, complete healing of osteomalacia may take many months to over a year, depending on the cause.
+Overall, complete healing of osteomalacia may vary and can take many months to over a year, depending on the initial cause.

 Complications